orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 - `use-pdf-template`
     - This defaults to `true` if there is at least one PDF template attached to the form, `false` otherwise.
     - If at least one PDF template is available, the default is to use one of the PDF templates.
 But if `use-pdf-template = "false"`, then use of any PDF template is disabled and the automatic PDF is produced.
+    - Is an XPath value template.
 - `pdf-template-name`
     - This contributes to selecting a specific PDF template.
     - If `pdf-template-name` specifies a name, such as with `pdf-template-name = "archive"`, the list of available PDF templates is reduced to those having an exactly matching name.
 If no matching name is found, an error is raised.
+    - Is an XPath value template.
 - `pdf-template-lang`
     - This contributes to selecting a specific PDF template.
     - If `pdf-template-lang` specifies a language, such as with `pdf-template-lang = "fr"`, the list of available